usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 The `@id` attribute (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

 A `<profile>` contains:
 - `<metadata>` (required) - Provides document metadata for the profile.
-As OSCAL Metadata sections use a shared structure across all models, refer to the metadata tutorial section of the catalog tutorial for more information.
+As OSCAL Metadata sections use a shared structure across all models, refer to the [metadata tutorial](metadata-tutorial) for more information.
 - `<import>` (required) - This is explored below in the [import phase](#import-phase) section of this tutorial.
 - `<merge>` (optional) - This is explored below in the [merge phase](#merge-phase) section of this tutorial.
 - `<modify>` (optional) - This is explored below in the [modify phase](#modify-phase) section of this tutorial.